Background

 Our comparison across NHS services does not adjust for differences in survey populations; therefore, the results are not directly comparable.

-For the 2021 Adult Inpatient Survey, patients aged 16 and over were eligible to take part if they were treated in hospital during November 2021.
-Fieldwork (the time during which questionnaires are sent out and returned) took place between January 2022 and May 2022.
+For the 2023 Adult Inpatient Survey, patients aged 16 and over were eligible to take part if they stayed in hospital for at least one night during November 2023.
 Since the questions, terminology and methodology used in the survey administered in 2020 were updated, the results from 2020 onwards are not comparable with previous years.

-For the 2022 Community Mental Health Survey, people were eligible if they received treatment for a mental health condition between September 2021 and November 2021.
-Fieldwork took place between February 2022 and June 2022.
+For the 2024 Community Mental Health Survey, people were eligible if they received treatment for a mental health condition between 1 April and 31 May 2024.

-For the 2022 Urgent and Emergency Care Survey, a sample of people aged 16 and over took part if they attended a Type 1 urgent and emergency care service provided by an acute trust in September 2022.
-Fieldwork took place between November 2022 and March 2023.
+For the 2024 Urgent and Emergency Care Survey, a sample of people aged 16 and overtook part if they attended a Type 1 urgent and emergency care service provided by an acute trust in February 2024.

 For more information, please see Care Quality Commission, Surveys.